kstenschke/doShell/README.md

 doShell transpiles to intermediary shell script files: additional to conventional shell script code, they can contain runtime macros: placeholder-strings for generic content, and runtime variables.
-The doShell runtime system replaces runtime macros and declares runtime variables, from optional variable-value tuples that can be given as associative JSON as execution arguments, before the eventual execution in a sandboxed shell-thread.
+The doShell runtime system replaces runtime macros and declares runtime variables, before the eventual execution in a sandboxed shell-thread.

 ### Communication from browser to runtime system